dahas/docker-dev-stack/README.md

 1. Check it out in the web browser:
 http://localhost:9090

-## Connect to MySQL database within another continer
+## Connecting to MySQL database from within another container

 The value for the **host** entry must be the name of the **service** as defined in docker-compose.yml.